-Flooding cut off part of the Dalton Highway on Tuesday after heavy rain hammered the northern Interior early this week.
+Flooding cut off part of the Dalton Highway for much of Tuesday after heavy rain hammered the northern Interior early this week.
 The highway connects the North Slope to the rest of the state.

-Rain overwhelmed culverts on a section of highway near the Yukon River – between milepost 112 and 156 – which closed to traffic this morning.
-Alaska Department of Transportation spokesperson Angelica Stabs said crews are on the scene.
+Rain overwhelmed culverts on a section of highway near the Yukon River – between milepost 112 and 156 – which temporarily closed to traffic Tuesday morning.
+DOT spokesperson Angelica Stabs said crews were on the scene.

 The storm broke longstanding records throughout much of Fairbanks, which got 1.3 inches of rain on Monday.
-The previous record for that same day was 0.97", set in 1961.
+The previous record for that same day was 0.97 of an inch, set in 1961.

 Jason Laney, a meteorologist with the National Weather Service in Fairbanks, said the worst of the storm system is almost over.